Energy-Efficient Task Offloading and Resource Allocation for Multiple Access Mobile Edge Computing: Optimal Solution in General Case

 \subsection{Optimal Transmission Resource Allocation Strategy}

-In this subsection, we aim at finding the optimal subchannel bandwidth $\tau_{k,n}$ and transmission time $t_{tr}$ with determined computation capacity allocation and offloading management.
-For the Problem \ref{p:problem_tau}, subchannel bandwidth $\tau_{k,n}$ and transmission time $t_{tr}$ are not coupled.
-We first solve $\tau_{k,n}$ and then $t_{tr}$.
+In this subsection, we aim at finding the optimal subchannel bandwidth $\tau_{k,n}$ with given computation capacity allocation and offloading partition.
 Observed that Problem \ref{p:problem_tau} is convex with respect to $\tau_{k,n}$, which can be solved by numerical optimization methods with numerical optimal solution.
-In this subsection, we adopt Karush-Kuhn-Tucker (KKT) conditions to analyze property and achieve closed-form optimal solution of the problem.
+In this subsection, we adopt Karush-Kuhn-Tucker (KKT) conditions to analyze the special property of the problem and achieve closed-form optimal solution.

 Since Problem \ref{p:problem_tau} satisfies Slater's condition, the KKT conditions serves as a sufficient and necessary condition for the optimal solution can be listed as follows \cite{Boyd}.

 in which $\lambda_n$ and $v_{k,n}$ are non-negative Lagrange multipliers associated with constraints (\ref{e:sttau}) and (\ref{e:sttau2}) respectively.